somos-ubb/Lyrics_Gender_Violence/README.md

 #### Code folder
 Includes a Google Colab notebook ([https://github.com/somos-ubb/Lyrics_Gender_Violence/blob/main/code/BETO/model.ipynb]) used to generate a model adjusted to our purpose, gender-based violence against women.
 We use as a base the Spanish BERT model available at ([https://github. com/dccuchile/beto])
-#### GBV_dataset1000 folder
+####  Corpus folder
-It includes a corpus of 1,000 song lyrics, labeled as {0: without gender-based violence; 1: with gender-based violence}.
+It includes GBV_dataset1000.csv, a corpus of 1,000 song lyrics, labeled as {0: without gender-based violence; 1: with gender-based violence}.

-#### GBV_dataset1400 release
+#### Corpus folder and GBV_dataset1400 release
-It includes a corpus of 1,400 song lyrics, labeled as {0: without gender-based violence; 1: with gender-based violence}.
+It includes GBV_dataset1400_.csv, a corpus of 1,400 song lyrics, labeled as {0: without gender-based violence; 1: with gender-based violence}.
 Its construction was based on previous work and relabeled by a gender expert:

 ##### Sources
 - GBV Spanish Corpus available at https://github.com/somos-ubb/Lyrics_Gender_Violence [1] from GBV_dataset1000 folder
 - Augmented DataSet available at https://github.com/somos-ubb/DataAugmentation [2]
 - Sexism in the lyrics of the most listened to songs in Spain available at https://github.com/mscasanova/SexismInLyrics [3].
 In this case, we selected lyrics with content related to sexual harassment, rape, sexual assault, and physical violence, among others, against women.

-References
+#### References

 [1] Calbullanca Viluñir, R., Segura Navarrete, A., Vidal-Castro, C., & Martínez-Araneda, C. (2024).
 Corpus of song lyrics in Spanish labeled for gender-based violence against women (1.0.0) [Data set].
 Zenodo.https://doi.org/10.5281/zenodo.13370289